dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 You can search for them in [this file](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef) as some of them are still documented in raw text format.

 ### 13.6.5.
-Debugging variable verification
+Debugging brittle verification

 When evolving a Dafny codebase, it can sometimes occur that a proof obligation succeeds at first only for the prover to time out or report a potential error after minor, valid changes.
+We refer to such a proof obligation as _brittle_.
 This is ultimately due to decidability limitations in the form of automated reasoning that Dafny uses.
 The Z3 SMT solver that Dafny depends on attempts to efficiently search for proofs, but does so using both incomplete heuristics and a degree of randomness, with the result that it can sometimes fail to find a proof even when one exists (or continue searching forever).

 Dafny provides some features to mitigate this issue, primarily focused on early detection.
-The philosophy is that, if Dafny programmers are alerted to proofs that show early signs of variability, before they are obviously so, they can refactor the proofs to make them less variable before further development becomes difficult.
+The philosophy is that, if Dafny programmers are alerted to proofs that show early signs of brittleness, before they are obviously so, they can refactor the proofs to make them less brittle before further development becomes difficult.

-The mechanism for early detection focuses on measuring the resources used to complete a proof (either using duration or a more deterministic "resource count" metric available from Z3).
+The mechanism for early detection focuses on measuring the resources used to discharge a proof obligation (either using duration or a more deterministic "resource count" metric available from Z3).
 Dafny can re-run a given proof attempt multiple times after automatically making minor changes to the structure of the input or to the random choices made by the solver.
-If the resources used during these attempts (or the ability to find a proof at all) vary widely, we say that the verification of the relevant properties is _highly variable_.
+If the resources used during these attempts (or the ability to find a proof at all) vary widely, we use this as a proxy metric indicating that the proof may be brittle.

 #### 13.6.5.1.
-Measuring proof variability
+Measuring proof brittleness

-To measure the variability of your proofs, start by using the `-randomSeedIterations:N` flag to instruct Dafny to attempt each proof goal `N` times, using a different random seed each time.
-The random seed used for each attempt is derived from the global random seed `S` specified with `-randomSeed:S`, which defaults to `0` (which means use an arbitrary -- e.g. clock-based -- seed).
+To measure the brittleness of your proofs, start by using the `dafny measure-complexity` command with the `--iterations N` flag to instruct Dafny to attempt each proof goal `N` times, using a different random seed each time.
+The random seed used for each attempt is derived from the global random seed `S` specified with `-randomSeed:S`, which defaults to `0`.
+The random seed affects the structure of the SMT queries sent to the solver, changing the ordering of SMT commands, the variable names used, and the random seed the solver itself uses when making decisions that can be arbitary.

-For most use cases, it also makes sense to specify the `-verificationLogger:csv` flag, to log verification cost statistics to a CSV file.
+For most use cases, it also makes sense to specify the `--log-format csv` flag, to log verification cost statistics to a CSV file.
 By default, the resulting CSV files will be created in the `TestResults` folder of the current directory.